 Food as Medicine

-I help high-achieving women reclaim the clarity that grinding stole by changing how they eat, not just what.
+I help busy women reclaim the clarity that grinding through the day stole from them by changing how they eat, not just what.

-Twenty years of Ayurveda and meditation.
-A trading floor, a yoga studio, two children, and one Camry that cost less than the repairs.
-This work started in my body before it ever had a name.
+Twenty years of Ayurveda and meditation, a trading floor, a yoga studio, two children, and one $2,000 Camry – this work started in my body long before it ever had a name:

-I learned to read signals on the CME trading floor in the 90s: gut feelings you couldn’t prove but couldn’t afford to ignore.
-I left that world eventually, but the skill to pay attention to what the room is telling you stayed.
+I learned to read signals on the CME trading floor in the 90s, honing in on gut feelings you couldn’t prove but couldn’t afford to ignore.
+When I left that world, the skill to pay attention to what the room is telling you stayed.

 Now I publish Food as Medicine on Substack.
 I run a daily morning meditation called the Sadhana Huddle.
-I work one-on-one with women who are done living someone else’s values and priorities.
-What I call borrowing someone else’s operating system.
-Living externally referred.
+I work one-on-one with women who are done living someone else’s values and priorities; what I call borrowing someone else’s operating system, or living externally-referred.
+I teach women to become self-referred: making decisions from their deepest values and priorities, and living a life that they can genuinely call theirs.

 The diagnosis